RadioactiveScandium/Digital-Logic-Design/Concepts/Others/Burst Transactions/Burst_Transactions.md

 Also, when dealing with memories, the addresses can only be swept through sequentially, which can sometimes lead to performance degradation if the addresses of interest are scattered at non-uniform intervals.
 On top of this, extra control logic is needed, which can lead to increased area and power footprint.

 Designers need to understand all the pros and cons of this technique before bringing it into action in their production.
 With the right set of trade-offs, the concept of burst transactions can be a highly effective strategy.

+## Case Study - accessing SRAM in burst mode

+A simple example to demonstrate the concept of burst transactions can be understood as follows.
+Assume a simple SRAM module which is supposed to be accessed in both burst and non-burst (cycle-stealing or continuous) modes.
+Below is a small micro-architectural diagram for this block :

+From the top interface level, the SRAM receives all the control and data signals barring the address.
+There is a separate module called **Address Modifier**, which, based on the nature of transactions dictated by the `burst_en` signal, generates the correct address and passes it on to the SRAM.
+The rest is the usual functionality of an SRAM - either write or read based on the combination of `wren` and `rden` signals.